bradosia/fast-data-locker/README.md

 You may think your computer password will keep them out, but a savvy thief can easily access your data without needing your computer password by the following methods:

-> remove your laptop hard drive and use it as an external drive to bypass the password and view your files
+> Remove your laptop hard drive and use it as an external drive to bypass the password and view your files

-> use the many cracking tools available on the web.
+> Use the many cracking tools available on the web.

 This tool combats this situation, by automatically locking your important files after a certain time period customizable by the user.
 For example, the user might specify the relock time to be 6 hours.